Whoopee cushion: Use

 Whoopee cushions are inflated by blowing into the flapped opening.
 "Self-inflating" cushions have an interior sponge that keeps them in a normally expanded state, and do not require inflation.

 The cushion is then placed under a seat cushion or other material, for someone unsuspecting to sit on — forcing the air out, causing the flap to vibrate and creating a flatulent sound.

 If the act of sitting happens to block the air flow, the cushion can rupture -- thus requiring some attention in placement of the cushion.
 Alternatively, the cushion can be inflated and intentionally operated by hand to produce the noise.

-A flatulent noise can be made by inflating a toy balloon, then releasing the opening and letting it deflate.
-The escaping air causes the opening to vibrate and make noise as the balloon is propelled away.